mt-hill/ffpl-backend/README.md

 ## Code to the first project I built.
+Fantasy Premier League Notification App
 *This was the first project I made.
 I had no real idea what I was doing, just started hacking something together to learn something new.
 The code is useful for probably nothing.
 The idea behind the app was useful and I may return to this in the future and make version two.*

 #### I self-taught and did everything myself, backend, frontend, database, api, deployment